-To an outsider, we read about the coups that happened in Thailand throughout the past decade, the elections that were held earlier this year, and how the rise of new political parties seem to be creating more rifts within the civil society than in reconciling bruised sentiments about politics.
+We’ve read about the coups in Thailand throughout the past decade, the elections held earlier this year and the increasing rifts within the civil society as a result of the rise of new political parties.

-As citizens, we are inevitably impacted by the environment we are in.
-In Sound of Silence in Thailand: Drawings by Supachai Areerungruang, Ajarn Supacha offers his artwork as images of honest communication on social, political and cultural issues.
+As citizens, we are inevitably affected by our environment.
+In Sound of Silence in Thailand: Drawings by Supachai Areerungruang, Ajarn Supacha offers his artwork as images of honest communication about social, political and cultural issues.

 Supachai Areerungruang’s art practice embodies creative expression in diverse ways, especially of feelings that cannot be voiced.

-At stake is the ongoing migration and miscibility within Southeast Asian communities across geographical boundaries for economic and other reasons.
-Sound of Silence in Thailand presents the contemporary context of Ajarn Supachai’s life, his observations, thoughts, interpretations and their vital role in presenting ideas and messages to society at large.
+At stake is the migration and miscibility within South East Asian communities across geographical boundaries for economic and other reasons.
+Sound of Silence in Thailand presents the contemporary context of Ajarn’s life and his observations, thoughts and interpretations, and their vital role in presenting ideas and messages to society at large.

-“Our purpose for this exhibition was to invite Ajarn Supachai to exhibit a project of his personal concern that reflected the aegis of contemporary Southeast Asian art.
-I had met with him in Thailand, and felt strongly that his works would be important for us.
-Drawings, which are fundamental academic exercises and skills; a topos of global concern coupled together with an unlikely methodology in production and installation.
+“Our purpose for this exhibition was to invite Ajarn Supachai to exhibit a project of his personal concern that reflected the aegis of contemporary South East Asian art.
+I had met with him in Thailand and strongly felt that his works would be important for us.
+Drawings, which are fundamental academic exercises and skills, a topos of global concern coupled together with an unlikely methodology in production and installation.
 These are all interesting elements I knew an exhibition by Ajarn Supachai would bring to NAFA.”
-Dr. Bridget Tracy Tan, Director, Institute of Southeast Asian Arts & Art Galleries shared about the beginnings of this exhibition.

-B-Side speaks to the artist himself to find out more.
+B-Side speaks to the artist to find out more.

 How would you describe your body of work?

-I have a degree in Thai Painting; an artistic field of study that focuses on depicting the story of Buddhism, Thai way of life, Thai culture and tradition, and so on.
-This is the creation of art in the traditional genre with stories from literature, or Thai traditions, illustrating such narratives in the art forms and patterns.
-Above all, this type of art must be depicted in an exquisite way and with a high level of detail defined by rules and restrictions from its own graphic lineage.
+I have a degree in Thai painting, an artistic field of study that focuses on depicting the story of Buddhism, the Thai way of life, culture, tradition and so on.
+This is the creation of art in the traditional genre with stories from literature or Thai traditions, illustrating such narratives in the art forms and patterns.
+Above all, this type of art must be depicted in an exquisite way and with a high level of detail, as defined by rules and restrictions from its own graphic lineage.

 This seems totally different from the work that I have exhibited here at this time, both in the art form and the presentation of story.
 Thus, it might appear that the work isn’t like my own creations from my original field of study.